zzonyo/trust-docs-test/source/index.html.md

 ## Documentation Summary

-Welcome to the HuobiDM API!
+Welcome to the Huobi Future API!
 You can use our API to access all market data, trading, and account management endpoints.

 We have code example in Shell!
 You can view code examples in the dark area to the right.